alexanderenrique/alexanderenrique.github.io/coding/ChatBot/WorkLog.md

 ## Progress Log

+### 08/07/2025
+- so what I'm hearing from Sam is that I should just build whatever I want with the stuff she provided.
+I'm going to clone this into my own repo and just go hard on it, I'll push it into the other repo periodically, but I want to be on my own main branch and do what I want if this is going to be my project
 ### 07/22/2025
 - further broadend the metadata, removed the Operating instruction tag and am just calling thinfgs "guides" there is too much overlap in the documents
 - Also not sure about "Procedure" vs "Guide",